edi3/edi3-notary/docs/index.md

 With numerous trade documents involved in international trade, document verification is an essential process as it verifies the identity of the document signer to prevent fraud, and checks for awareness and volition.
 Thus we need a solution that allows document verification to be executed digitally and safely.

-Electronic notarisation will be discussed further to prove the verification mechanisam in a decentralised manner in which both Domain Name Server (DNS) and Token Registry are 2 unique blockchain solutions that can demostrate document verification for Non-Transferable Documents and Transferable Documents respectively.
+Electronic notarisation will be discussed further to prove the verification mechanisam in a decentralised manner in which both Domain Name Server (DNS) and Token Registry are 2 unique blockchain solutions that can demonstrate document verification for Non-Transferable Documents and Transferable Documents respectively.
 Using smart contract we can store evidences of document issuance, or in the case of transferable records, owner of these records.
 This allows documents to be verified in a decentralized manner.

 ### 2.2.1 Domain Name Server (DNS)